BroadwellConsultingInc/SerialWombat/README.md

 What is a Serial Wombat?
 ------------------------

-The Serial Wombat project is a line of microcontrollers with firmware designed to extend the capabilities of single board computers such as Arduino boards and the Raspberry Pi or a PC or other device.
+The Serial Wombat project is a line of microcontroller firmwares designed to extend the capabilities of single board computers such as Arduino boards and the Raspberry Pi or a PC or other smart device.

 The Serial Wombat is an open-source, MIT Licensed project developed by Broadwell Consulting Inc. to showcase and promote the embedded systems capabilities of the company.